Welcome to the BRE library website! My name is Ms. Mah and I am the school’s teacher librarian!

 2. To create opportunities for students to collaborate, communicate, and critically think by developing information literacy skills through research, inquiry and project-based learning

-The 2019/20 Reading Link Challenge for intermediate students (grades 4-6) begins very soon and there are 6 new titles awaiting our BRE club members.
-They will be announced on November 1st!
+The 2019/20 Reading Link Challenge for intermediate students (grades 4-6) has begun and the 6 new titles for the RLC have arrived!
 Students who join the club are encouraged to read all of these books sometime during the year.
 In the spring they will take part in a challenge of sorts by answering questions about the novels.
 One team of six students from our school will present BRE in the district challenge at Howe Sound Secondary School.
 We have 31 students who have already signed up!

 Our library also has a challenge for all BRE students using the 100 Best Books for BC students in elementary schools as a guide.
 Students can sign up to see how many books they can read off this book list chosen by BC teachers.
 Sign up sheets are available at the counter

 There will be some fun prizes to be given away to all participants!

 Click on the link and see how many books you have read or would like to read with your child from this recommended list: 100 Best Books for BC students

 Are you up for the TAKE 20 CHALLENGE?

 Take 20 minutes to make learning together part of your everyday.
 Engaging in literacy activities as a family improves a child’s skills and also helps adults keep their skills sharp.